 |Chess clubs founded by players||1000 USD +|

 This is something I recommend more than going for prize money in official tournaments since you’re more likely to win here.
-If you want to learn more about the details of what chess clubs do, my article (will open in a new tab) should help you.

 3.)Play in an online chess tournament